salesforce/refocus-logging/README.md

 - `AGGREGATION_TOPIC`: Topic where pub-sub tracking messages are being produced
 - `FLUSH_TO_PERSISTENCE_AFTER`: Timeout period for aggregated value for each sample
 - `NUM_REALTIME_PROCESSES`: Number of real-time processes being run (this is to calculate if and how many subscribe events did we miss)
+- `LOG_PUBSUB_STATS`: Set to true if you want to log the aggregated statistics

 Note: If you are using one of Heroku's multi-tenant Apache Kafka plans, you must also define the "logger-group" consumer group with the following command: